 One of the worst things about being mired in debt is the constant harassment one receives at the hands of creditors and bill collectors.
 Fortunately, under section 362 of the United States Bankruptcy Code, most creditors must cease and desist all collection activities the moment you file for Chapter 7 or Chapter 13 bankruptcy.
-This is what’s referred to as an "automatic stay," and it can be very helpful for anyone who’s fallen behind on credit card payments, mortgage payments, rent, utility bills, etc. If you are struggling with debt and are tired of getting harassing phone calls at work and at all hours of the day, filing for bankruptcy may be in your best interest.
+This is what's referred to as an "automatic stay," and it can be very helpful for anyone who's fallen behind on credit card payments, mortgage payments, rent, utility bills, etc. If you are struggling with debt and are tired of getting harassing phone calls at all hours of the day, filing for bankruptcy may be in your best interest.
 But before you take such a decisive step, it would be a good idea to speak with an experienced debt relief attorney who can go over all of the options available to you.
 For over two decades, the legal team at Nader & Berneman has been helping Southern California residents get creditors off their back for good.
-Call their San Fernando Valley offices for a free consultation by dialing (800) 568-0707.
+Speak to them for a free consultation by dialing (800) 568-0707.

 What an Automatic Stay can Stop or Prevent

 When you file for bankruptcy, an automatic stay will: